UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

     - What are features of the Python programming language?
     - What are problems you may face when running someone else's Python code?
     - Trick question: what is module?
-    - What is an UPPMAX module?
+    - What is a module?
-    - Which problem do UPPMAX modules solve?
+    - Which problem do modules solve?
     - What is a Python module/package?
     - Which problem do Python modules/packages solve?
     - What is X forwarding?